trading journal

 Best For

 Experienced traders willing to invest in a premium tool with deep psychological and statistical analysis.
 Good value if you commit long-term since it is a one-time cost.
+We compare both approaches in detail in GASPNTRADER vs Edgewonk.

 4. TradeZella - Best UI but Expensive